tencent cloud

 inet_ntop(AF_INET6, &nc.proxyAddr, proxyIp, INET6_ADDRSTRLEN);

-// Print SPP header information, including magic, client's real IP and port, proxy IP and port
+// Print the SPP header information, including magic, real client IP and port, as well as proxy IP and port.

 printf("\\tclient address: %s\\n", clientIp);